 10 Step Event Planning Business Plan

-Now, before we get into today’s video training, let me be clear.
-I am not the person who is going to tell you to sit down for the next 3-12 months to fill out pages and pages of a (very dull) event planning business plan.
+Before we get into today’s video training, let me be clear.
+I am not the person who is going to tell you to sit down for the next 3-12 months to fill out pages and pages of an event planning business plan.

 It’s extremely important that you align your personal goals with your business objectives, which means you have to have goals and you need to create a plan in order to see those goals come to fruition.